OpenDDS/OpenDDS/docs/devguide/conditions_and_listeners.rst

 Each entity has a status condition object associated with it and a ``get_statuscondition()`` operation that lets applications access the status condition.
 Each condition has a set of enabled statuses that can trigger that condition.
-Attaching one or more conditions to a wait set allows application developers to wait on the condition’s status set.
+Attaching one or more conditions to a wait set allows application developers to wait on the condition's status set.
 Once an enabled status is triggered, the wait call returns from the wait set and the developer can query the relevant status condition on the entity.
 Querying the status condition resets the status.